 Today, the wayback machine travels back in time to the Tudor City Tulip Festival, an annual rite of spring held in the parks from 1936-1940.
-Dreamed up by the French Company as a promotional gimmick, the event boasted a heck of a lot of tulips ‒ 50,000 at its peak ‒ along with opera singers, fashion shows, and lots of costumed kiddies.
+Dreamed up by the French Company as a promotional gimmick, the event boasted a heck of a lot of tulips ‒ 50,000 at its peak ‒ along with opera singers, fashion shows, and lots of costumed children.

 Bruce Arnold and Barbara Ireton, students at Miss Traver's School in Tudor City, tiptoeing through the tulips in the North Park, 1936.